avartanian-max/linux-terminal-lab/answers.md

 The connection from you to the server may be bad or might be getting limitted from the download a better choice would be to do the copy in smaller segments

+## DNS and Name Resolution

+- You run nslookup google.com and get “server can’t find google.com”, but nslookup 8.8.8.8 works fine.
+What’s the actual problem and what’s your next debugging step?

+The actual problem is the DNS resolution since nslook 8.8.8.8 works we know its not connection issues so the next step would be to test do a query directly against a known DNS server and see if you can resolve the hostname.

+- dig google.com returns a valid IP, but your application still can’t connect.
+You check /etc/hosts and it has an entry for google.com pointing to 127.0.0.0.
+How is this possible and which takes precedence?

+  Many applications use the system resolves which is /etc/hosts before the DNS depending on nsswitch.conf so google.com may resolve to 127.0.0.1 because the hostname resolution resolves on /etc/hosts

+- You can ping 8.8.8.8 successfully, but ping 8.8.8.8.in-addr.arpa fails.
+You also can’t resolve any hostnames.
+What service is broken?

+The DNS name resolution is broken a main tell is you can ping 8.8.8.8 but can't resolve any hostnames